dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

-Finally we'll build some UI to display them using a `UILabel`.
+Finally, we'll build some UI to display them using a `UILabel`.
 To save time, you may use the provided code [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial3-rib-di-and-communication/source/source1.swift?raw=true).

-## Track scores using a Rx stream
+## Track scores using an Rx stream

 In order to determine which is the appropriate scope for our score stream, we should consider where this stream would be used.
 We need it in the OffGame scope to display the scores.
 We also need to update the score when a game is won, when TicTacToe invokes its TicTacToeListener up to LoggedIn scope.
 Therefore, the lowest scope that encompasses all the access needs is LoggedIn.